 By using the tips on this site, your total estimated monthly savings could be $200-$400 per month or more!

 Pick a time when everyone is home and plan out your dinners for the next week.
 Once that's decided, figure out what ingredients you'll need and make your grocery list.
 This will help you only buy what you need and reduce the amount of spoiled food you throw away.

 We started doing this last year and it really helps keep the grocery bills down.
 It also gets rid of the nightly "what are we going to have for dinner?" drill.
 We already know and (even better) have all the ingredients on hand.
 No more last minute trips to the grocery store.

 Why pay $15 or more every few weeks to get the same simple haircut when you can do it at home for free?
 If you wear your hair short, then get your spouse, roommate or kids to cut it for you.
 The clippers will pay for themselves after the 3rd or 4th cut.

-Helpful Hints: Take whoever will be cutting your hair with you once to the barber/stylist so they can watch how a pro cuts it.
-Buy a set of clippers that come with an instructional DVD or watch a video on YouTube.
+Helpful Hints: Buy a set of clippers that come with an instructional DVD and/or watch a "how to cut hair" video on YouTube.

 Borrow books and videos for free at your local library.
 If you really like the book and think you'll want to read it again, then go buy it.

 Our county library system has a good inventory of movies and other videos (TV shows, cartoons, etc) and we check out a lot of DVDs.
 No Netflix or other online streaming subscription required.

 Remember to renew or return the books on time so you don't rack up late fees.
 Many libraries offer free online renewal.